Revisiting Cases 2 and 11 of the Map Color Theorem: Current graphs

 As we read from top to bottom, the positions corresponding to a (V3) vortex cycle through its three vertex labels.
-The order of the labels depends on the rotations of the vortices and whether the incoming currents are congruent to $1 \pmod{3}$ or $2 \pmod{3}$.
+The order of the labels depends on the rotations of the vortices and whether the incoming currents are congruent to $1$ or $2 \pmod{3}$.

 Our infinite families of current graphs contain a ladder fragment like the one shown in Figure \ref{fig-ladder}.
 The ladder's ``rungs'' alternate in direction, and the currents are consecutive multiples of 3.
-This assignment of currents is simpler than any of the ones described in Section 7 of Ringel \cite{Ringel-MapColor}.
+As mentioned earlier, this assignment is based off of the simplest graceful labeling of a path graph, and is simpler than any of the ones described in Section 7 of Ringel \cite{Ringel-MapColor}.